-A yet relatively unknown place in Portugal near to the border with Spain, with amazing birdlife and Portugal’s first large, independent nature reserves.
+A yet relatively unknown place in Portugal near to the border with Spain, with amazing birdlife, home to one of Portugal’s most important, large, independent nature reserve – Faia Brava.
 An area where wild nature and wildlife is coming back.

 The river gorges, oak forests, rocky heathlands and scattered crops constitute a spectacular mix in the Côa valley, between Douro river and Malcata range.
 The abandonment of a big part of the old crop land has brought a new opportunity for the comeback of wildlife.